-Graham Roberts is the Digital Design Lead at Google Brand Studio, where he is focused on bringing digital excellence and rigor to how the company approaches brand and reputational challenges and opportunities.
+Graham Roberts is the Digital Design Lead at Google Brand Studio Experiences team, where he is focused on solving brand challenges through digital innovation and excellence.

 Before coming to Google, Graham was a journalist and editor at The New York Times.
 His most recent role there was Director of Immersive Storytelling, focusing on augmented and virtual reality projects, as well as R&D into applications for 3D and realTime graphics approaches for the web.